Altinn/altinn-studio-docs/content/app/development/data/options/repeating-group-codelists/_index.en.md

 In the example above we have two parameters in the text which is referencing fields in the group.
 We also recognize the `[{0}]` syntax in the `key` prop which enables the usage of this label for each index in the group.

+{{%notice warning%}}
+Description and HelpText is not yet compatible with options from repeating groups as `source` does not yet support adding HelpText and Description.
+{{% /notice%}}